fangyinh/ROI-for-MView/Readme.md

 ### Extracting the gestures using MViewRT

+NOTE: MViewRT requires the MViewRT and melba packages.
+Because the code for those packages is not mine to distribute, you'll need to ask me (or someone else in SPAN) directly for those files.
+For RoI analysis, the melba package has been supplemented with an additional file called 'DelimitGestNew.m'.
+Even if you already have the melba package, you will need this additional file.

-1. Assuming you followed the steps above, to load the extracted gestures into MViewRT, call:
+1. Assuming you followed the steps above, load the extracted gestures into MViewRT, by calling:

 		>> VocalTract.loadIntoMViewRT('cool_video_2.avi');